 - Warm the entire stack of tortillas in the microwave for about 20 seconds just to soften them slightly.
 Lay a tortilla on a cutting board or other work surface and place a couple tablespoons of the egg and sausage filling down the center of the tortilla.
 Sprinkle with some of the cheese.
 Roll the tortilla tightly and place seam side down on the prepared baking sheet.
 Repeat with remaining tortillas.
 Coat the tops of the taquitos with additional non-stick cooking spray.

-- Bake at 400 degrees for 8 minutes.
+- Bake for 8 minutes.
 Pull baking sheet out of the oven and use tongs to flip each taquito over to brown the other side.
 Return to the oven for an additional 3 minutes or till nicely browned on both sides.